-Webster’s defines “Poise” as “…a state of balance or equilibrium; stability.”
+“Poise” is defined as “…a state of balance or equilibrium; stability.”

-Poise is a fluid, dynamic state of balance and coordination in movement.
-Our bodies were originally designed in Paleo time for poised, balanced and coordinated movement.
+Poise is a fluid state of balance and coordination in movement.
+Human bodies were originally designed in Paleo time for poised, balanced, and coordinated movement.

 US Olympic gymnast Jordyn Wieber displays poised, balanced motion in this photo taken at the 2012 London Olympics.

 Chronic stress, poor posture and activities such as sitting and using a computer have caused modern folks to lose the balance, coordination and poise

-Habitual movements and stress responses keep our muscles tensed and shortened, and cause our body to release stress hormones that put us in a continual “fight / fight” mode.
+Habitual movements and stress responses keep our muscles tensed and shortened, and cause our body to release stress hormones that put us in a continual “fight or flight” mode.

-With MAT practices, we learn to become aware of our bodies and to mindfully recognize and change stress responses and habitual behaviors that increases stress and pain reactivity.
+Regular practice of the Alexander Technique helps to restore our original poise, with better muscular/skeletal balance and coordination.
+We learn to become aware of our bodies and to mindfully recognize and change stress responses and habitual behaviors that increase stress and pain reactivity.

-Regular MAT practice restores muscular/skeletal balance and coordination – and helps us “unlearn” habits of tension in basic movements such as standing, sitting, and using a computer.
+We can “unlearn” habits of tension in basic activities such as texting, walking, standing, sitting, and using a computer.

 Note: MAT is not medical treatment or therapy; it is an educational health and wellness practice.

 Photograph of Jordyn Wieber courtesy of Jordyn Wieber and Facebook.